-Scholarships are worth £18,000, which covers tuition fees and a generous bursary to enable scholars to attend a compulsory two-week study tour scheduled to be held overseas in July/August 2022 (*Covid-19 restrictions permitting).
+Scholarships are worth £18,000, which covers tuition fees and a generous bursary to enable scholars to attend a compulsory two-week study tour scheduled to be held overseas in the 2023-2024 academic year.
 A small study grant is also available to help scholars with study costs associated with distance learning (e.g. internet usage).
-The current scholarships are only available for entrants who are able to start the programme in September 2021.
+The current scholarships are only available for entrants who are able to start the programme in September 2022.

-Scholarships are available for applicants from the following developing commonwealth countries: Ghana, India, Kenya, Lesotho, Malawi, Mozambique, Nigeria, Rwanda, Sierra Leone, Sri Lanka, Tanzania, The Gambia, Uganda and Zambia.
+Scholarships are available for applicants from the following developing commonwealth countries: Ghana, India, Kenya, Lesotho, Malawi, Mozambique, Nigeria, Rwanda, Sierra Leone, Tanzania, The Gambia, Uganda and Zambia.

 Programme specific details are available via the links below:

 Applicants should have at least an upper-second class degree in a relevant subject (forestry, conservation, land management, natural sciences, economics).
 Candidates with lower qualifications (e.g. lower second class degree) who have significant relevant professional work experience may also be considered.

 In order to study on this programme, students must have regular access to a computer with internet access: the University cannot provide such facilities to distance learning students.
 A small study grant (~GBP £150/year) will be provided to successful scholars to assist them with the costs of computing and internet access.